A Tucson native and graduate of Salpointe Catholic High School, F. Ann Rodriguez was the first ever

-Ann was re-elected to her sixth term as Recorder, and continues to be the single highest
+Ann was re-elected to her seventh term as Recorder, and continues to be the single

 During her administration, Ann has significantly automated and modernized the Pima County Recorder’s office.